EHAT32/EHAT32/README.md

 ## Hi there 👋

 I'm a second-year Master's student at ITMO University.
-I am interested in AI and Research.
+I am interested in ML and Research.

 ### ⏱ Some Stats :
 <div>